opengisch/QField-docs/documentation/how-to/navigation.en.md

 ## "Stakeout" precise view
 :material-tablet-android:{ .device-icon } Fieldwork

-QField's "stakeout" precise view panel appears when the current location to destination is less than a pre-defined threshold (by default 5 meters) and the positioning device has an accuracy that is less than half of that threshold.
-The precise view visiblity threshold value can be modified by long-pressing on the bottom-right navigation button and selecting the *Precise View Settings* menu item.
+QField's "stakeout" precise view panel appears when the distance between the current location and the destination is less than a pre-defined threshold (by default 5 meters) and the positioning device has an accuracy that is less than half of that threshold.
+The precise view visibility threshold value can be modified by long-pressing on the bottom-right navigation button and selecting the *Precise View Settings* menu item.

 !![](../assets/images/navigation-precise-view.webp)